nuejs/nue/packages/nuejs.org/docs/styling.md

 1. **Central control** a centrally managed design system is easy to control by CSS developers / design engineers.

 1. **Modern CSS** Modern CSS is a powerful, standalone language.
-The cascade, advanced selectors, and motion design are just few examples of it's power.
+The cascade, advanced selectors, and motion design are just few examples of its power.

 1. **Hot Module Replacement (HMR) Speed** — vanilla CSS don't need processing, while JavaScript monoliths with large dependencies can take several seconds to rebuild.